SoufianBk/OpenLayers_v2/README.md

 As long as there is a table inside the databse with an identifier named `id` and a `tgeompoint` it should be possible to display data, however it is necessary to edit the query in `dbqueries.js` to match the name of the table in the databse.

+The database credentials are described in `dbqueries.js` and they are set to the default values.
+If you have changed them please edit them to match your credentials.

 #Vector tiles visualization
 To display vector data, pg_tileserv is used in this project.
 To install it, please follow the instructions described in the [pg_tileserv installation tutorial](https://access.crunchydata.com/documentation/pg_tileserv/latest/installation/).
 It is not mandatory to install and use pg_tileserv because another solution has been implemented and requires no installation.